Futura (typeface): Futura Now

+Futura®100

+In June 2025, BauerTypes & TypeTogether announced that they had partnered together to release "Futura®100", which they described as "a more accurate, globally inclusive update fully leveraging modern technologies".

 Legacy

 Though Erbar was the first of the new geometric sans-serif typefaces, the commercial success of Futura encouraged other foundries to create many new similar typefaces to compete with it, including Kabel, Metro, Spartan, Vogue, Twentieth Century, Airport, Semplicità, Bernhard Gothic, and Tempo.
 Some were near-identical copies, like Spartan and Twentieth Century, while others were more distinct, like Nobel and Kabel.
 Futura was rebranded in France by Deberny & Peignot as "Europe".

 In Germany the designer Arno Drescher created the family Super Grotesk, which became very popular in East Germany after the war.
 Stephen Coles has described FontShop International's Super Grotesk digitisation as surprisingly useful, noting that its digitisation is unusually well-hinted allowing good display on Windows computers.
 It also features a conventional 'j'.
 Another German competitor, also recently digitised by FontFont, was Friedrich Bauer's Bauer Grotesk, issued by J. D. Trennert & Sohn and then Genzsch & Heyse.

 Volkswagen's VAG Rounded typeface borrows the same letterforms as Futura, but has rounded terminals on all strokes.

 Typeface designer Adrian Frutiger acknowledges Futura as one of his inspirations for his 1988 typeface Avenir.
 More recently Futura has been the basis of IKEA Sans and Opel Sans, fonts designed (for IKEA and Opel, respectively) by Robin Nicholas.

 The Toronto Transit Commission developed the Toronto Subway font based on Futura for use in Toronto subway station signage since 1954.

 Tasse is a revival of Steile Futura.

 League Spartan and Beteckna are descendants of Futura that are licensed as Free Software (Under the SIL OFL and GNU GPL+FE licenses, respectively).

 Century Gothic borrows liberally from Futura letterforms, with the glyphs adjusted to be metrically compatible with another geometric sans-serif, ITC Avant Garde.

 Brandon Grotesque is inspired by Futura but with an unusually low x-height, giving it a more elegant appearance for uses such as headings and display settings.
 Designed by Hannes von Döhren of HVD Fonts, it is the main corporate font of Comedy Central until 2018.
 In 2014, von Döhren released Brandon Text, a tighter version intended for body text.

 Braggadocio is based on Futura Black.

 The 2000 typeface Gotham is similarly geometric and based on 1920s signage.

 Passata is a modernised version of Futura specifically designed to replace Futura as the corporate branding font of Aarhus University.

 Product Sans is similar to Futura with slight differences.

-American singer and rapper Frank Ocean mentions the font many times on his album Blonde, even using a variant of the font for the album cover and using the name for the song "Futura Free".

 Arve Båtevik designed two typefaces which are based on the Futura typeface: LL Supreme and LL Supreme Display.

 Josh Finklea's Centra No.2 is heavily based on Futura.

 Kris Sowersby of Klim Type Foundry designed two typefaces which are based on the Futura typeface: The Future and The Future Mono.